charinev/opnc/processes/docs/04_authentication.md

 ## Oauth2

 It is recommended in using [OAuth2](https://tools.ietf.org/html/rfc6749) as authentication method.
 You will need to issue a [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) that can be obtained by different ways as described in the following sections.
+The token may contain information about what you are allowed to do, e.g. role (CPO, eMSP, OEM, CPS), what APIs you are allowed to use and which EMAIDs or PCIDs you are allowed to check.

 The issued token will contain all necessary information to access the system (you can check this online on your own e.g. [jwt.io](https://jwt.io/)).